-DBU wants to encourage the reporting of all cases of sexual misconduct.
-Complainants and other reporting individuals are encouraged to report any violation of this policy as soon as possible in order to maximize DBU's ability to respond promptly and effectively.
-A complainant has the right, and can expect, to have reports taken seriously by the University when reported, and to have those incidents investigated and equitably resolved in a prompt and timely manner through these procedures.
+DBU encourages the reporting of all cases of sexual misconduct or other forms of sexual discrimination.
+Complainants are encouraged to report any violation of this policy as soon as possible to maximize DBU's ability to respond promptly and effectively.
+A complainant can expect to have reports taken seriously by the University when reported, and to have those incidents investigated and equitably resolved in a prompt manner through these procedures.

-There are three ways that reports of sexual misconduct can be made: 1) reporting to Confidential Sources; 2) reporting to Mandatory Reporters; and 3) reporting directly to the Title IX Coordinator or another official listed in 5(d) below as having authority to institute corrective measures.
+There are three ways that reports of sexual misconduct can be made: 1) reporting to Confidential Sources; 2) reporting to Mandatory Reporters; and 3) reporting directly to the Title IX Coordinator or another official listed in 5(d) below.

-As the names imply, the University has designed the Confidential Sources listed below under 5(b) as people who may listen to complaints and will not be required to report the details of that complaint to DBU's Title IX Office (though they are required by federal law to provide non-identifying statistical information on all cases).
-On the other hand, any report made to any of the Mandatory Reporters listed in 5(c) must then be reported by that Mandatory Reporter under Texas law to the Title IX Coordinator or one of the DBU officials with authority to institute corrective measures [these officials are listed in 5(d) below].
-However, even where a report is made to a Mandatory Reporter, the complainant will still have the right to make the decision on whether to fully move forward with instituting a formal complaint, as outlined more fully in 5(e) below.
+The University has designated the Confidential Sources listed below under 6(b) as people who may listen to complaints and will not be required to report the details of that complaint to DBU's Title IX Office (though they are required to provide non-identifying statistical information on all cases).
+On the other hand, any report made to any of the Mandatory Reporters listed in 6(c) must then be reported by that Mandatory Reporter to the Title IX Coordinator or one of the DBU officials listed in 6(d) below.
+However, even where a report is made to a Mandatory Reporter, the complainant will still have the right to make the decision on whether to fully move forward with instituting a formal complaint, as outlined more fully in 6(e) below.